Keyboard shortcuts

 • constant value over edges

-• constant value by road type
+• constant value by edge type

 PublicTransitPreferencesStep

-Generates the preference parameters of traveling by public transit, for each trip, from exogenous values.
+Generates the preference parameters of traveling by public_transit, for each trip, from exogenous values.

 The following parameters are generated:

-• constant: penalty of traveling by public transit, per trip
+• constant: penalty of traveling by public_transit, per trip

-• value of time / alpha: penalty per hour spent traveling by public transit
+• value of time / alpha: penalty per hour spent traveling by public_transit

 The values can be constant over trips or sampled from a specific distribution.